About Jed Powell

 All of this instilled in Jed a strong work ethic, and a grounded perspective on how the world of business and industry works.

-Married in college, and with two children, Jed attended law school working two jobs for the duration.
+Married in college during the late 1970's, and with two children, Jed attended law school working two jobs for the duration.
 After graduation, Jed worked for the Pierce County Prosecutor assigned to a felony desk, handling drug, vice and prostitution cases.
 After trying dozens of cases, Jed accepted a position as one of two Judicial Law Clerks to the Honorable Jack Tanner in the United States District Court for the Western District of Washington.
-Two and a half years later, Jed moved to London to hone his international legal skills, primarily focused in marine insurance, working as the equivalent of a solicitor in the English law firm Elborne Mitchell.
+Two and a half years later, Jed moved back to London to hone his international legal skills, primarily focused in marine insurance, working as the equivalent of a solicitor in the English law firm Elborne Mitchell.
 A year and a half later, Jed was hired by the Seattle law firm, Lane Powell Moss and Miller.
 Lane Powell seconded Jed to the English firm Richards Butler for another year.
 In 1987, Jed returned to Seattle working another several years as a partner at Lane Powell.

 At Lane Powell Jed litigated and tried large, complex cases all over the country.
-Jed was then recruited by Stafford Frey Cooper, where he became Managing Partner for five years — gathering valuable experience in managing highly effective people in a fast-paced environment.
+Jed was then recruited by Stafford Frey Cooper, where he became Managing Partner for five years — gathering valuable experience in directing highly effective people in a fast-paced environment.
 In 2006, Jed moved to Cairncross & Hemplemann where he remained as partner for nearly a decade.
 In 2015, Jed started his own firm where he is now focusing on helping victims, be they individuals or corporations.

 Jed is a Proctor (senior member) of the United States Maritime Law Association, a member of Washington State Trial Lawyers Association, the National Trial Lawyers Association, and the Washington State Bar Association.